How these black women startup founders are using blockchain

 Be intentional when exploring blockchain

-Although it’s a great time to explore blockchain and the need to get more black women in the industry is urgent, Dickerson and Bansgopaul believe that entrepreneurs should be wary of jumping on the bandwagon.
-“If you don’t have to use blockchain, it makes no sense to spend the $100,000 it takes for developers to integrate it into your product,” says Dickerson.
+Although it’s a great time to explore blockchain and the need to get more black women in the industry is urgent, Dickson and Bansgopaul believe that entrepreneurs should be wary of jumping on the bandwagon.
+“If you don’t have to use blockchain, it makes no sense to spend the $100,000 it takes for developers to integrate it into your product,” says Dickson.

-Dickerson, who has pitched herself to investors, knows all too well that many entrepreneurs are pushed by investors into business strategies that won’t work for their business.
+Dickson, who has pitched herself to investors, knows all too well that many entrepreneurs are pushed by investors into business strategies that won’t work for their business.
 She was once told that Flat Out Heels should be a subscription box service because her company was not tech.
 “If blockchain is applicable, if it is the best solution, absolutely use it, but never make any business decisions based on what investors want, because [many are] bandwagon jumpers.
 They love one thing today and tomorrow they don’t,” she says.

 Given the expense and novelty of the blockchain industry, Bansgopaul also agrees that it’s not a requirement for all companies.
 She believes the traditional path of securing loans and investors is still a viable option for most companies.”There’s an influx of people just trying to take advantage of the financial gain opportunity or the lack of understanding from investors, and the immaturity of the market.
 There’s a lot of people coming in and trying to do stuff and putting the name ‘blockchain’ on things,” Bansgopaul says.